Sector Alpha

 Is Pharma - MNC bulk Drugs expanding or contracting this week?

-The Pharma - MNC bulk Drugs sector is stable this week.
+The Pharma - MNC bulk Drugs sector is expanding this week with a breadth change of +1 stocks.

 Which Pharma - MNC bulk Drugs stocks have the highest revenue growth?